weishi10141993/MuonHLTNtuples/README.md

     process.muonNtuples
 )

-Then you can run the configuration file with cmsRun locally, using the bacth (Tools/submitJobs.py) or using crab (i.e. Tools/crab_HLTMC_eff_multicrab_cfg.py).
+Then you can run the configuration file with cmsRun locally, using the batch (Tools/submitJobs.py) or using crab (i.e. Tools/crab_HLTMC_eff_multicrab_cfg.py).

 ## Run debugger (for event-by-event comparison)